510630866_705234498932848_8973625273203396350_n.jpg

-for you and yours.
+We’re always there for you and yours

 For decades, the men and women of OBIFD have served this community — responding to fires, rescues, and medical emergencies with dedication and care.

 As emergency services continue to evolve, OBIFD remains a vital, irreplaceable part of Harpswell’s safety network.
+Your support and involvement makes sure help is always close to home.

-Support local
+Support local fire and rescue

-● Fire Safety
+● Fire Safety and Resources

-be safe.
+be prepared,

 House Numbers: